 split earlobe repair

 A split earlobe can occur from trauma or the long term use of heavy earrings.
 In some cases, the earlobe may just be stretched rather than completely split.
 The appearance of split earlobes can make one feel self conscious and embarrassed.
 It also does not allow you to wear earrings.
+The repair of a split or stretched earlobe is a relatively simple and straightforward surgical procedure.

 Before & Afters